Skip to main content

 6. You use the SDKs out of band registration operation to start the actual registration process.
 The process will involve asking the user to provide biometric, PIN or device passcode authentication information.
 The SDK requires the appLinkUri for this, which the app needs to pass after the link has been clicked or the QR code scanned.

-7. After the user completed the out-of-band registration in the mobile application, the /api/v1/status endpoint will return succeeded allowing your custom backend and the web application to detect the successful enrollment.
+7. After the user completed the out-of-band registration in the mobile application, the Auth Cloud status endpoint will return succeeded alongside the transaction token.

 tip